aws/aws-panorama-cli/README.md

 #### Setting up Cameras for Panorama

 Panorama has a concept of Abstract Camera Package which the developers can use while developing their apps.
-These abstract camera package can be overriden and linked to an actual camera in the developer's Panorama account while deploying.
+This abstract camera package can be overriden and linked to an actual camera in the developer's Panorama account while deploying.

 Let's add an abstract camera to this application by running the following command.